RTG4M1NGWDT/Discord.JS-Bot/README.md

 # Overview

 This is a repository containing code of a Discord.js V13 Discord Bot.
-I will continue to work on the bot in this github repository to see if I can make the best music bot.
+I will continue to work on the bot in this github repository to see if I can make the best bot.

 # Community